 Many of us have heard the Gyuto Monks of Tibet.
-With their extraordinary chanting and low throaty drone of ancient sacred texts, they have kept audiences in the West spellbound with their long, careful and accurate recitations of potent Tibetan Buddhist texts.
-Sitting in their presence you feel a clarity, and a potent spiritual transference of energy and healing.
+With their extraordinary chanting and the low throaty drone of ancient sacred texts, they have kept audiences in the West spellbound with their long, careful and accurate recitations of potent Tibetan Buddhist texts.
+Sitting in their presence, you feel clarity and a potent spiritual transference of energy and healing.
 The Buddhist tradition stems from India and the sacred language of Sanskrit.
 While Tibetan Buddhists have a rich chanting tradition, in India, this age-old tradition goes back even further.

 Neuroscience shows how rigorous memorising can help the brain.
 The term the ‘Sanskrit Effect’ was coined by neuroscientist James Hartzell, who studied 21 professionally qualified Sanskrit pandits.
 He discovered that memorising Vedic mantras increases the size of brain regions associated with cognitive function, including short and long-term memory.
 This finding corroborates the beliefs of the Indian tradition which holds that memorising and reciting mantras enhances memory and thinking.

 Dr. Hartzell, a Sanskrit devotee and postdoctoral researcher at Spain’s Basque Centre on Cognition, Brain and Language, spent many years studying and translating Sanskrit and became fascinated by its impact on the brain.

 I noticed that the more Sanskrit I studied and translated, the better my verbal memory seemed to become.
 Fellow students and teachers often remarked on my ability to exactly repeat lecturers’ own sentences when asking them questions in class.
 Other translators of Sanskrit told me of similar cognitive shifts.